kentywang/Agamari/README.md

 docker compose up
 ```

-to start the both app container and db container, and then access the game at `http://localhost:8000`.
+and then access the game at `http://localhost:8000`.

 ### Local development
-To do local development, you can run Agamari on your computer without Docker, but you will need [Node.js with NPM](https://nodejs.org/en/download/) and [PostgreSQL](http://postgresguide.com/setup/install.html).
+To do local development, you can run Agamari on your computer without Docker, but you will need [Node.js with NPM](https://nodejs.org/en/download/).

-Once you have Node.js with NPM installed and Postgres installed and running on port `5432`, install the game's dependencies with the following command:
+Once you have Node.js with NPM installed, install the game's dependencies with the following command:

 ```
 npm install --force